-The fatal injury rate for the warehousing industry is higher than the national average for all industries.
+The fatal injury rate for the warehousing industry is higher than the national average for all the industries.

 So, increasing the safety within the warehouse is not only the right thing to do, but also the smart thing to do.
 You will either incur expenses now to prevent an accident or later to defend your business in court.
 The right and smart thing to do is to be proactive and provide a secure and safe workplace within the warehouse.

 So now we’ve lain down 5 fundamentals for successful & profitable warehouse management.
 Although it can be overwhelming to put all these pillars, processes, and procedures in place I can assure you that it’s not impossible – many have done it already.

 Start by laying out a vision, defining priorities, and breaking steps in very small tasks that can be achieved.
 This way, people will feel that they’re succeeding in achieving the vision and this will boost morale and productivity in the warehouse.